SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 TODO: Maybe rewrite some of these slightly, and also add a bit more detail for each.
 We will be moving the contents of section 2 (Goals) and 3 (Barriers) here to show how applying these values leads to positive outcomes and avoids negative outcomes.

-- Shift away from "assessing performance" and new focus on "enhancing performance"
+- Shift away from "assessing performance" and new focus on "continuing professional development"
 - Focus on the future and not on the past
 - Human centred and motivating, not process-centred and punitive
 - Improvement-oriented, not compliance-oriented or judgemental